bhavyananda/mini_project_wp/README.md

-indx.php is the main file to be executed
+MiniProject>customerside>index.php is the main execution file